 3 to 4 tbsp butter

-Begin by mixing milk, sugar, water and smashed cardamom pod in a saucepan and bring to the boil.
-Simmer gently for five minutes, then take off heat and leave to cool.
+Begin by gently heating milk, sugar, water and smashed cardamom pods in a saucepan.
+Bring to simmering point and let cardamom infuse for five minutes then take off heat.

 Meanwhile in a another pan, melt butter then add semolina & nuts.
-Toast semolina until it takes on hues of light golden brown.
-Reduce heat and add milk infusion (disregarding cardamom pod) little by little, stirring continuously until all milk incorporated.
+Toast semolina stirring often so it takes on hues of warm ochre.
+Reduce heat and add milk infusion (straining to rid of cardamom pod and seeds) little by little, stirring continuously until all milk incorporated.
 Stir until mixture comes away from the sides of pan and appears almost dough-like.

-You can either serve this once slightly cooled by itself or with ice cream, or pour into a mold and leave to cool, storing in fridge and serving in slices.
+You can either serve this once slightly cooled by itself or with ice cream, or pour into a mold and leave to cool, storing in fridge.

 * * *